 - Dovetail saw.
 The Crown or Stanley gents saws are probably the cheapest option here, but you need to touch them up to make it work properly.
 This is somewhat difficult for the beginner.
 As with the other saw, the cheapest one that’s ready-to-use is about $65.

 - Mortise (marking) gauge.
 To make a mortise-and-tenon joint, you sort of need one of these, and it can double as a regular marking gauge until you accumulate more marking gauges (and you will).

 - Adjustable-mouth block plane, preferably a low-angle one.
 You’ll use it for trimming end grain and touching up joints.
 You must learn how to sharpen the blade.

 - Jack plane (roughly a 14″ sole, 2″ blade), like a vintage Stanley #5.
 This plane can do many planing operations fairly well, it’s one of the easier ones to get working properly, and you typically won’t spend too much money on one.
 However, you must learn how to sharpen the blade.
-It’s perfectly acceptable to buy a new premium plane; it will work properly out of the box and give you an idea of what these planes can really do.

 - Square, such as a small try square or a 4″ adjustable double square.
 Just make sure that it really is square.

 - Marking knife.
 There are endless variations on what people like, but even a utility knife works.

 - Workbench.
 You need something flat that is not going to move, with some way to secure wood as you’re working on it.
 There are many ways to do this, but a big challenge in the beginning is how to do it without breaking the bank.